-The Test institute is to have a quality control system (QS).
-If the QS is not certified ISO 9000 a documentation of the QS is to be shown.
-A Calibration Procedure is given in ITTC Recommended Procedures 7.6-01-01
+The Test institute should have a quality control system (QS).
+If the QS is not certified ISO 9000 a documentation of the QS should be shown.
+A Calibration Procedure is given in ITTC Recommended Procedures 7.6-01-01.

 1. Measuring Equipment